mschweig/IsaacRobotics/README.md

 ## Overview

-`isaacrobotics` is a modular simulation framework for controlling Boston Dynamics Spot and Spot Arm robots using reinforcement learning (RL) policies in NVIDIA Isaac Sim.
 This project provides example applications, pre-trained policies, and environment configurations for research and prototyping of autonomous quadruped and manipulator behaviors in complex environments such as warehouses.

 The system leverages the power of Isaac Sim physics simulation and bridges it with ROS 2 for real-time testing and robotic development workflows.